-Intentional self-harm hospitalisations, by age, sex and socioeconomic areas, Australia, 2012–13 to 2018–19.
+Intentional self-harm hospitalisations, by age, sex and socioeconomic areas, Australia, 2012–13 to 2020–22.

 Rates of hospitalisations for intentional self-harm tend to be higher for those living in lower socioeconomic (more disadvantaged) areas.

-A similar pattern was seen in suicide rates in 2018, see Suicide by socioeconomic areas.
+A similar pattern was seen in suicide rates in 2021, see Suicide by socioeconomic areas.

-From 2012–13 to 2018–19:
+From 2012–13 to 2021–22:

-For both males and females, the highest age-specific rates of hospitalisations between 2012–13 and 2018–19 were recorded for those aged 25–44 in the lowest socioeconomic areas (Quintile 1), with the highest age-specific rates recorded for females in this age group.
+The highest age-specific rates of hospitalisations between 2012–13 and 2021–22 were recorded for those aged 25–44 for males and 0–24 for females, in the lowest socioeconomic areas (Quintile 1).